 You must let our employees and contractors into your home periodically to inspect its condition, carry out repairs, maintenance, improvement works and to check who is living in the property.
-This also includes the review undertaken by Council staff towards the end of the secure fixed-term tenancy.
-The Council is under a legal duty to review all fixed-term tenancies at least six months before the tenancy comes to an end.
-We will normally start the review nine months before the tenancy comes to an end.

 All employees and contractors carry identification.
 Please ask to see this before you allow anyone into your home.